KaziiBotashev/football_classifier/README.md

 ```bash
 sudo bash run_docker_train.sh
 ```
+All preprocessed data already downloaded during env/docker initialization and you can skip next step and start train new models.

-To launch data preprocessing pipeline
+However, you can launch data preprocessing pipeline using:
 ```bash
 jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
 ```
 Navigate to **deep_learning_model/training** and open **data_preprocessing.ipynb** notebook.

 To train new model
 ```bash